w3f/w3f-education/docs/Rust/appendix.md

 sidebar_label: Course Appendix
 ---

 This page will cover parts that may seem ambiguous or not explained as explicitly as other topics (i.e., `println!()`, macros, etc.).
-As mentioned before, this course is primarily based on the [Rust Book](https://doc.rust-lang.org/book/title-page.html), as well as parts of [Rust by Example](https://doc.rust-lang.org/rust-by-example/) and the [Rust Reference](https://doc.rust-lang.org/reference/index.html).
+This course is primarily based on the [Rust Book](https://doc.rust-lang.org/book/title-page.html), as well as parts of [Rust by Example](https://doc.rust-lang.org/rust-by-example/) and the [Rust Reference](https://doc.rust-lang.org/reference/index.html).
 Using these comprehensive and esteemed resources to solidify your learning further is highly encouraged.

 ## Common Formatting & Macros